Share this link via

 One of the best Japanese Kanji dictionary.

-To rise high - To rise or ascend to a great height.
+To rise - To fly; to go up.

-Counter for houses - A counter used to count houses.
+Counter for houses - A word for counting buildings.

 He lives six houses beyond my house.